Is it Possible to Reduce Taxable Income for a $0 Tax Bill?

 Every election season, the equity and fairness of our tax structure is a hotly debated topic.
 Some say we pay too much tax, period.
-Others say the hardest working, most productive members of society are unfairly burdened with a disproportionate share of the total tax bill.
+Others say the hardest working; most productive members of society are unfairly burdened with a disproportionate share of the total tax bill.
 A third group says the middle class suffers from excessive taxation.
 Where you stand on the question of taxes often depends on how much you make and how much you pay.

-Some taxpayers can earn over $100,000 and still manage to pay zero tax.
-Ignoring issues of fairness, it is financially prudent to take any available tax deductions and credits for which you qualify.
+Some taxpayers with investment income over $100,000 could pay zero tax.
+Regardless of where you stand on the issues of fairness, it is financially prudent to take any available tax deductions and credits for which you qualify.

 John: 23 Year Old Recent College Grad

-In the first example we have John, a 23 year old who wants to keep his tax bill at zero.
+In the first example we have John, a 23-year-old who wants to keep his tax bill at zero.
 John just finished college and recently started full time employment at an entry level salary of $30,000.
 John managed to live frugally while in school and is willing to maintain the college student lifestyle for a few more years.
 John studied finance in college and knows the power of compounding investment returns.
 He knows that investment contributions made while he is in his twenties will grow for decades to come, thereby securing a safe retirement.

 Since John has roommates that split the rent and utilities, John feels comfortable living on $1,300 per month total out of his $2,500 monthly paycheck.
 John participates in his employer’s 401k plan by contributing $1,000 per month.
 This leaves $200 from each paycheck to cover Social Security and Medicare tax withholding.

 The Retirement Savings Contributions Credit, or Saver’s Credit, offers taxpayers a credit of 10% to 50% of contributions to retirement savings accounts such as a 401k or an IRA.
 Individuals may take the credit on up to $2,000 of contributions, while married couples may take the credit on up to $4,000 of contributions.
-The maximum credit for individuals is 50% of $2,000 (or $1,000) with an adjusted gross income up to $18,000.
-A reduced Saver’s Credit is available to individual taxpayers with adjusted gross incomes up to $30,000.
+The maximum credit for individuals is 50% of $2,000 (or $1,000) with an adjusted gross income up to $19,000.
+A reduced Saver’s Credit is available to individual taxpayers with adjusted gross incomes up to $31,500.

 The amount of the credit is limited to the total tax owed by the taxpayer.
 In John’s case, he qualifies to receive up to $1,000 for the Saver’s Credit.
-Since his tax bill without the Saver’s Credit is only $785, the Saver’s Credit is limited to $785.
+Since his tax bill without the Saver’s Credit is only $600, the Saver’s Credit is limited to $600.
 Unlike some credits (such as the Earned Income Credit and the Additional Child Tax Credit), the Saver’s Credit is not refundable if the credit exceeds the taxpayer’s tax liability.